-The McKnight Center for the Performing Arts at Oklahoma State University will be a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable performing arts productions and artists.
-The center will allow the university and the center’s supporters to express — and be recognized for — their passion for the arts on a global stage.
+The McKnight Center for the Performing Arts at Oklahoma State University is a world-class epicenter for the arts, attracting celebrated national and international programs featuring notable performing arts productions and artists.
+The center allows the university and the center’s supporters to express — and be recognized for — their passion for the arts on a global stage.

 When you support the The McKnight Center, you help shape the future for Oklahoma State University.
 By contributing to the fund below, you make our future brighter orange!

 20-01680 - The McKnight Center Fund supports the McKnight Center for the Performing Arts at Oklahoma State University.
 The fund may be used for programing, building and maintenance purposes.
 All funds used for programing will be invested, generating annual operating dollars to support programming.
 Such programing funds may be transferred to the Foundation for the McKnight Center for the Performing Arts, a separate 501(c)(3) entity supporting the programing for the McKnight Center.

 The state-of-the-art McKnight Center holds a performance hall seating just under 1,100 people, providing an acoustically pure and uniquely intimate experience.
 The facility also boasts an outdoor plaza with a 32-foot LED screen as well as a recital hall that seats 217.
 From the grandiose lobby to the elegant patrons lounge, The McKnight Center is a premier venue for the performing arts.